renecartaya/R-Dashboards-and-Reports/README.md

 ### Requeriments

-The display of pdf reports using Markdown requires the installation of packages and dependences of LaTex.
+The display of pdf reports using Markdown requires the installation of packages and dependences of LaTeX on your computer.